 - Place folded paper towel on top in between lid and crock and then insert a fork or similar utensil in between.

-- Bake on low for 4 hours.
+- Cook on LOW 4 hours.

-- Then bake on high for approximately 45 minutes.
+- Then bake on HIGH for approximately 45 minutes.

 - If it looks done remove from the heating element of crock if possible and let sit until cool.